 Significantly, emerging research suggests that energy poverty has a distinctly female face.
 In other words, the female population is at a higher risk of energy poverty.
 Women have a lower income than men in general terms.
-The average gender income gap in the EU stands at 16%.
-45 Furthermore, women with low incomes are disproportionately presented as heads of households either in single-parent families or, due to their higher life expectancy rates, as individuals living alone at pensionable age.
+The average gender income gap in the EU stands at 16%.45 Furthermore, women with low incomes are disproportionately presented as heads of households either in single-parent families or, due to their higher life expectancy rates, as individuals living alone at pensionable age.
 Therefore, women, and especially low-income and vulnerable groups of women, are more likely to experience or fall into energy poverty.

 From the housing perspective, a low-income means in having 'fewer options for investing in low carbon options such as energy efficiency and renewable energies'.
 46 Therefore, there is a need for a particular focus on developing gender-aware energy policies in general, and housing in particular.
-Indeed, the European Institute for Gender Equality (EIGE) report published in 2012 stresses that 'unless specific actions are taken to support users, particularly economically disadvantaged groups, with adaptive measures, such as purchasing more efficient equipment, these consumers, the majority of whom are women, might become (or remain) energy poor'.
-47
+Indeed, the European Institute for Gender Equality (EIGE) report published in 2012 stresses that 'unless specific actions are taken to support users, https://ec.europa.eu/energy/en/eu-buildings-factsheets-topics-tree/energy-poverty